About Oregon Extended

 QA –– A Qualified Assessor is a teacher, speech pathologist, school psychologist, or administrator who has received training and passed the proficiency tests on the Oregon Extended Assessments training and proficiency website in the current school year an assessment is administered.

-Partial Physical Support (scored 2 on Prerequisite Skills training) –– In order for the student to be successful, the Assessor provides some physical contact with the student such as a prompting touch to the student's hand or elbow to prompt action etc. during the administration of the item.
+Partial Physical Support–– In order for the student to be successful, the Assessor provides some physical contact with the student such as a prompting touch to the student's hand or elbow to prompt action etc. during the administration of the item.

 RDBC –– Reduced in Depth, Breadth, and Complexity.
 This refers to the process of increasing student access to test content by reducing the complexity of the performance demanded by test items, including a reduction of the scope of content mastery required as well as the overall cognitive demand of the item.